-Use frontera.worker.strategies.bfs module for reference.
-In general, you need to write a crawling strategy class implementing the interface:
+Use cluster example and frontera.worker.strategies.bfs module for reference.
+In general, you need to write a crawling strategy class by subclassing:

-class frontera.worker.strategies.BaseCrawlingStrategy(manager,
+class frontera.worker.strategies.BaseCrawlingStrategy(manager, mb\stream, states\context)

 Interface definition for a crawling strategy.

 Before calling these methods strategy worker is adding 'state' key to meta field in every Request with state of the URL.
 Pleases refer for the states to HBaseBackend implementation.